Notice: Our Spring Bank Holiday opening times and bin collection arrangements are available for viewing.

 Publicity and consultation

-The Planning Services Section seeks to exercise planning control in the public interest, and are committed to publicising and consulting widely on planning proposals.
+The Development Management Section seeks to exercise planning control in the public interest, and are committed to publicising and consulting widely on planning proposals.

 Applicants are entitled to know their applications will be publicised, and neighbours and other interested parties should know that they will be given adequate opportunity to comment on any proposals.

 Derbyshire Dales District Council has to consider any application it receives, and can only consider the application on the basis of information that is submitted.
-While we encourage applicants to discuss proposals in advance of making a formal submission, many applications are submitted without any prior discussion.
+While we encourage applicants to participate in Pre-application advice discussions in advance of making a formal submission, many applications are submitted without any prior discussion.

 Once an application is submitted, we adopt a neutral position until all relevant consultations have been taken into account and the merits of the case have been fully evaluated against national and local planning policies and other material considerations.